 This loose-powder foundation goes on sheer so it looks natural, but it has enough coverage to even out your skin tone without looking chalky.
 The finely milled texture is super fluffy and light; as a result, it can get a little messy when transferring the product from the brush to your face; but, once applied, the result is an effortlessly smooth finish, weightless feel, and broad-spectrum sun protection all rolled into one.

 Keep in mind that we don’t recommend relying on any SPF-rated loose powder as your sole source of sun protection because it is unlikely that anyone, including you, will apply it liberally enough to achieve optimal sun protection (a light dusting will not protect you from the sun’s damaging rays).
-It is best to use an SPF 15 powder in conjunction with a moisturizer or foundation rated SPF 15 or greater and that contains UVA-protecting ingredients, which are titanium dioxide, zinc oxide, Mexoryl SX (ecamsule), Tinosorb, or avobenzone.
+It is best to use an SPF 15 powder in conjunction with a moisturizer or foundation that contains UVA-protecting ingredients, which are titanium dioxide, zinc oxide, Mexoryl SX (ecamsule), Tinosorb, or avobenzone.

 - Silky, weightless texture.